nodejs/node/doc/api/console.md

 -->
 * `object` {string}

+This method does not display anything unless used in the inspector.
 The `console.dirxml()` method displays in `stdout` an XML interactive tree representation of the descendants of the specified `object` if possible, or the JavaScript representation if not.
 Calling `console.dirxml()` on an HTML or XML element is equivalent to calling `console.log()`.

 ### console.markTimeline()
 <!-- YAML